 Bellows can wear out over time

-Pilot-Operated Safety Valves (POSVs): High Performance
+Pilot-Operated Safety Valves (POSVs)

 How they work: A small pilot valve controls a larger main valve.
 System pressure pushes down on a piston.
 When the pilot opens, it releases this pressure and the main valve opens quickly.